Cadbury Logo

 Cadbury Logo History

 The company’s logo has changed nine times since its inception.
-The first variation of the modern logo appeared back in 1921, and since that time, it has only been slightly updated and supplemented.
-Interestingly, in 1824 John Cadbury was engaged in the sale of tea and coffee, but later it was customary to focus on tea.
+The first variation of the modern logo appeared in 1921, and since then, it has only been slightly updated and supplemented.
+Interestingly, in 1824, John Cadbury was engaged in selling tea and coffee, but later, it was customary to focus on tea.
 As a result, the brand ranks second globally in terms of sales.

 What is Cadbury?